CARTAvis/carta-archived/README.md

 Qt 5.3 is for following things:

-1. To build carta by command line.
+1. To build CARTA by command line.
-2. To build Qwt 6.1.2 needed by Carta in some scripts.
+2. To build Qwt 6.1.2 needed by CARTA in some scripts.

 ### Or you can download the the other Qt offline installers to install Qt Creator and Qt 5.3.2